ghivert/sketch/sketch/README.md

 pub fn main() {
   // Initialise the cache.
 Two strategies can be used.
 Ephemeral caches are designed as throw-away caches. let assert Ok(stylesheet) = sketch.stylesheet(strategy: sketch.Ephemeral)
+  // Setup the cache.
+This should be done once before using the render. let assert Ok(stylesheet) = sketch.setup(stylesheet)
   // Generate the partial view function, compatible with Lustre's runtime. lustre.simple(init, update, view(_, stylesheet))
   // And voilà!